 - Reduced impact on ash handling/waste disposal

 CMS engineered and constructed Solvay Chemical’s SOLVAir® sorbent production facility located at Owensboro Riverport, Kentucky, the supplier to a regional coal-fired baseload power generation station.
-The CMS/Solvay facility produces Solvay’s SBC product at a flow rate of 6MT/hour at <20µm d90.
+The CMS/Solvay facility, one of the largest sorbent production sites in the United States, produces Solvay’s SOLVAir® SBC product at a flow rate of 6MT/hour at <20µm d90.